ChrisThoung/fsic-archive/doc/source/example-spec.rst

-.. _example-run:
+.. _example-spec:

 ***********************************************
-Simulating Godley and Lavoie's (2007) Model SIM
+Specifying Godley and Lavoie's (2007) Model SIM
 ***********************************************

 This section is the second part of the example, to show how to specify Godley